xtrcv/forex_pipeline_project/README.md

 ## Download_rates() Function
 Download_rates() function will download forex rates from api.exchangeratesapi.io.
 Unfortunately the API doesn't work at the moment as the website is under maintenance at the time of writing (2023-01-17).

+The function opens forex_currencies.csv and download the pairs of currencies that are described in the .csv

 ## forex_data_pipeline_final DAG
 forex_data_pipeline_final dag instantiated and default_args are passed to it. schedule_interval is defined, and is quite important, because when the DAG is being run, Airflow will wait the schedule_interval amount of time before running the DAG.